-Bushfires see luxury NSW Blue Mountains resort suspends arrivals
+Bushfires see luxury NSW Blue Mountains resort suspend arrivals

 The luxurious Emirates One&Only Wolgan Valley resort to the west of Sydney has suspended guest arrivals until 23rd December - and other resorts are on alert - as enormous bushfires continue to burn in the Blue Mountains region, covering Sydney’s skies with a haze of smoke.